whtns/todo/README.md

-# todo
+# todo 2020-12-15
-To do list for bioinfo projects
+1. plot genomic distribution of reads in gto data